0x6d64/ghpages-tryout/docs/motivation.md

 # Motivation
-Learn more about website deployment.
+Learn more about static web generation and website deployment.